andreydem0505/RemoteConfig/src/test/autotests.md

 - Tests must be correct and logical, conforming to the actual class API.
+- DynPropertyValidationServiceTest must check dynamic property validation logic only.
+- DynPropertyServiceTest must check dynamic property work on a high level only (without checking validation).
 - Test environment must be described in `application-test.properties`.
 Tests must work in isolation with production environment.
 - Tests must cover all scenarios: positive, negative, and edge cases.
 - Non-existent methods must not be used.
 - Before and after each test, repositories must be cleared to ensure test independence.
 - There should be no duplicate checks or unnecessary logic.
-- Parametrized tests must be used where applicable to reduce code duplication.
+- Parametrized tests must be used always when possible to reduce code duplication.
 - Test data must be chosen deliberately and be realistic.
 Filler test data is unacceptable - it must carry meaning.
 - Test names must follow the testSomething_WhenSomething_ThenSomething format.
-- The message parameter in assertEquals, assertTrue, etc. must give developers a clear understanding of what is happening in the test.
+- The message parameter in assertEquals, assertTrue, ParametrizedTest, etc. must give developers a clear understanding of what is happening in the test.
 - Each test must be self-contained and easily readable.
 - There must be no unused variables.
 - Variable names must clearly indicate their content.
 - Code must adhere to common code style conventions.
 Line length should not exceed 120 characters, but unnecessary line breaks are undesirable.
+- Unnecessary asserts in tests should be avoided.